devgaganin/Save-Restricted-Content-Bot-V2/README.md

 **⚙️ How to Configure</summary**

 - **Set up `STRING` for 4GB Upload**:
-   - If you want to upload large files (up to 4GB), make sure to add your **premium session string(PYROGRAM V2)** in the `PREMIUM_SESSION` variable in `config.py`.
+   - If you want to upload large files (up to 4GB), make sure to add your **premium session string(PYROGRAM V2)** in the `STRING` variable in `config.py`.
 This is optional and only needed for premium owner who want to allow 4GB upload.

 - **Set up `AD_API` and `WEBSITE_URL` for Monetization**:
    - To use the link shortener service for monetization, collect the API key and website URL from your shortener provider (e.g., **UpShrink**, **AdFly**) and add them to the `AD_API` and `WEBSITE_URL` variables in `config.py`.